List of Hindu deities: Shiva

+Tridevi

 The Tridevi comprises the consorts of the Trimurti, as well as each of their shakti.
 They are the primary goddesses in contemporary Hinduism, believed to assist their respective consorts in their acts of creation, preservation, and destruction in the universe.

 Saraswati

 Saraswati is the goddess of learning, and also the patroness of music, art, and speech.
 The goddess is also regarded to be the power that resides within all poetry and writing.
 She is the consort of the creator deity, Brahma.
 She is represented as a graceful figure, donning white, and traditionally depicted with the veena (vīṇā), rosary (akṣamālā), water-pot (kamaṇḍalu) and book (pustaka).
 Her abode is at Satyaloka.
 Her mount is the white swan.

 Saraswati is associated with the following forms: